Panel on Pursuing an MFA in Creative Writing

-The University of Connecticut’s Creative Writing Program is pleased to announce that it will hold a panel on writing and publishing children’s and young adult literature at 4 p.m. on Friday, November 13.
+The University of Connecticut’s Creative Writing Program is pleased to announce that it will hold a panel on writing pursuing an MFA in Creative Writing at 4 p.m. on Thursday, November 3.
 The panel will take place in the Stern Lounge, Room 217 of the Philip E. Austin Building, 215 Glenbrook Road, Storrs, CT 06269.

 The panel, sponsored by the University of Connecticut Creative Writing Program, is free and open to the public.